Tablet computer: Modern tablets

 The BlackBerry PlayBook was announced in September 2010 that ran the BlackBerry Tablet OS.
 The BlackBerry PlayBook was officially released to US and Canadian consumers on April 19, 2011.
-Hewlett Packard announced that the TouchPad, running WebOS 3.0 on a 1.2 GHz Qualcomm Snapdragon CPU, would be released in June 2011.
+Hewlett-Packard announced that the TouchPad, running WebOS 3.0 on a 1.2 GHz Qualcomm Snapdragon CPU, would be released in June 2011.
 On August 18, 2011, HP announced the discontinuation of the TouchPad, due to sluggish sales.
 In 2013, the Mozilla Foundation announced a prototype tablet model with Foxconn which ran on Firefox OS.
 Firefox OS was discontinued in 2016.
 The Canonical hinted that Ubuntu would be available on tablets by 2014.
 In February 2016, there was a commercial release of the BQ Aquaris Ubuntu tablet using the Ubuntu Touch operating system.
 Canonical terminated support for the project due to lack of market interest on April 5, 2017 and it was then adopted by the UBports as a community project.

 As of February 2014, 83% of mobile app developers were targeting tablets, but 93% of developers were targeting smartphones.
 By 2014, around 23% of B2B companies were said to have deployed tablets for sales-related activities, according to a survey report by Corporate Visions.
 The iPad held majority use in North America, Western Europe, Japan, Australia, and most of the Americas.
 Android tablets were more popular in most of Asia (China and Russia an exception), Africa and Eastern Europe.
 In 2015 tablet sales did not increase.
 Apple remained the largest seller but its market share declined below 25%.
 Samsung vice president Gary Riding said early in 2016 that tablets were only doing well among those using them for work.
 Newer models were more expensive and designed for a keyboard and stylus, which reflected the changing uses.
 As of early 2016, Android reigned over the market with 65%.
 Apple took the number 2 spot with 26%, and Windows took a distant third with the remaining 9%.
 In 2018, out of 4.4 billion computing devices Android accounted for 2 billion, iOS for 1 billion, and the remainder were PCs, in various forms (desktop, notebook, or tablet), running various operating systems (Windows, macOS, ChromeOS, Linux, etc.).

-Since the early 2020's various companies such as Samsung are beginning to introduce foldable technology into their tablets.
+Since the early 2020s, various companies have used foldable technology to create tablet computers.
+Namely Samsung, with their line of Samsung Galaxy Z Fold phones able to unfold into small tablets, and companies like Asus and Lenovo creating large 12 and 17 inch class tablets which can fold into a smaller footprint for use as a laptop.